fpgaprince/rtd/docs/source/advance.rst

 This clock creates a clean reset signal that is at least one cycle wide, and synchronous to the domain in which it applies.

-Somewhere
-##########################
-A control set is the grouping of control signals (set/reset, clock enable and clock).
-For any unique combination of control signals, a unique control set is formed.
-This is important, because registers share common control signals, which governs the packing of registers with different control sets into the same slice.
-Designs with too many unique control sets might have many wasted resources as well as fewer options for placement, resulting in higher power and lower achievable clock frequency.
-Designs with fewer control sets have more options and flexibility in terms of placement, generally resulting in improved results.

     which means understand when to use set/reset and when to use the clock enable.

 Pushing the Logic from the Control Pin to the Data Pin During analysis of critical paths, you might find multiple paths ending at control pins.